robske110/IDDataLogger/docs/beginnerguide.md

 After creating the API key and the user you should see `Done.
 Ready!
 Fetching car status...` and `Writing new data for timestamp`.
 This means you have successfully setup the ID DataLogger!

-You can now access the ID DataLogger by entering the IP of your raspberrypi into your browser or using the iOS widget.
+You can now access the ID DataLogger by entering `IP/vwid` into your browser where `IP` is the ip or hostname of your raspberry or using the iOS widget.

-To find the IP of your raspberrypi simply enter the command `hostname -I`
+To find the ip of your raspberrypi simply enter the command `hostname -I`

 If you want to view the website and have the iOS widget update outside your home network, please refer to [making the ID DataLogger available from the internet](#making-the-id-datalogger-available-from-the-internet).